 Other studies claim that cirrhosis of the liver due to alcohol intake increases the risk for oral cancer.
 Although, further investigation for this claim is necessary.

-The “Right” Amount of Alcohol
+The “Right” Amount

 The Dietary Guidelines for Americans by the US Departments of Health and Human Services and of Agriculture suggest one drink a day for women and two drinks a day for men.